mcroteau/Love/README.md

 ### [Open Source Charity Software]

-Love is an open source charity software package that allows people and organizations to setup a custommized site within minutes.
+Love is an open source charity software package that allows people and organizations to setup a customized site within minutes.
 You can manage content, and donations.
 Love can accept individual donations as well as monthly contributions.

 Love is Open Source and leverages everything Open Source to get you up and running.